 - Pave halo engagement ring: Pave accent diamonds only extend partway down the shank of the ring.
 It’s the sweet spot between extra sparkle and timeless elegance.

 - Double halo engagement ring: A dazzling way to save some dough.
 It’s more expensive than a single halo setting, but the added accent diamonds cost much less than a large center stone.
-Since the single halo can make your diamond look a half carat bigger, you’re looking at up to a whole carat increase.
+Since the single halo can make your diamond look a half-carat bigger, you’re looking at up to a whole carat increase.

 DECIDE WHICH FITS YOUR/HER STYLE AND PERSONALITY THE BEST

-Like tattoos or Kardashians, halos can be subtle or flashy.
+Like tattoos or the Kardashians, halos can be subtle or flashy.
 Think about what you’ll actually want to wear forever.
-The most important consideration here: Will you go with smooth shank or pave?
+The most important consideration here: Will you go with a smooth shank or pave?
 There is no right answer; it all depends on your personal style.
 And smooth shank doesn’t mean “boring,” nor pave “flashy” — we offer hundreds of styles in each setting, and you amp up or dial down the drama as much as you’d like.

 THINK ABOUT THE TOTAL SIZE OF THE CENTER OF YOUR RING

 Whether it’s a single or a double, the halo adds size.
-If you think your finger will be overwhelmed by 3 carats, you’ll want to go smaller on the center stone, otherwise the halo will exceed that size.
+If you think your finger will be overwhelmed by 3 carats, you’ll want to go smaller on the center stone, otherwise, the halo will exceed that size.